runrig-coop/hedgerows/notes/draft-artifacts.md

 Like a lot of New Yorkers, I had been quietly supportive of the movement, joined a couple rallies when it seemed convenient, but didn't guess it posed much of a threat to the halls of power — and that was too bad.
-This reaction seemed entirely out of proportion though.
+This crackdown seemed entirely out of proportion though.
 In the weeks that followed, I learned plenty that made me think maybe powerful people did have some reason to worry: there was the vast sum of money anonymously donated to police union in the weeks prior